 - sugar—use granulated sugar (white sugar), not brown sugar because we don’t want the flavour of the sugar to mask the brightness of the lemon

-- Salt—I use Diamond Crystal fine kosher salt but table salt will work.
+- salt—I use Diamond Crystal fine kosher salt but table salt will work.
 Use half if you make this change.

 - butter—preferably unsalted butter though salted butter could work, especially in the crust.
 Omit the salt from the recipe if using salted butter.